evilsocket/www.pwnagotchi.ai/content/faq/_index.md

 ---
 ### How do I whitelist my home network so Pwnagotchi stops pwning me?
-In `/etc/pwnagotchi/config.yml`, you need to add this and your networks.
+In `/etc/pwnagotchi/config.yml`, `main` section, add the following with a list of your networks.
 It will accept BSSID's and SSID's as input.
 ```yaml
     # access points to ignore
     whitelist: